Support Home Experiment Builder Experiment Tree Nodes

 This page shows what a Questionnaire Node looks like once you add it to an Experiment.
 For information on how to build a Questionnaire, see our Questionnaire Builder 2 guides.

-Once the participant has completed the questionnaire they will advance to the next Node in the experiment tree.
+Once the participant has completed the Questionnaire, they will advance to the next Node in the experiment tree.

 Configuration Settings

 Randomise questionnaire elements?
-(Questionnaire Builder 1 only)

 Default = No